Learn how you can easily update a tired entryway in five easy steps!

 - Work in color and pattern.
 The Fab Habitat Rug from Rugs USA adds interest to the space and draws your eye away from the dated carpet.

 - Get organized.
-A tray adds instant style and corrals various odds and ends.
-A Core Bamboo Woven Tray is the perfect catch-all for takeout menus, mail, and newspapers.
+A large, colorful tray adds instant style and corrals various odds and ends, and is the perfect catch-all for takeout menus, mail, and newspapers.

 What is your favorite way to update a dated space?